Ted Harston

 A native of Monk Bretton near Barnsley, Harston began his professional career at Sheffield Wednesday, whom he joined in 1928 from amateur team Cudworth Village.
-He remained a reserve at Wednesday, and he joined Barnsley in May 1930.
+He remained a reserve on Wednesday, and he joined Barnsley in May 1930.
 He then spent three years at Reading, where he despite an excellent goalscoring record only played sporadically.

 In 1934, he joined Bristol City where he spent just over one season, before Mansfield Town paid £250 for his services in October 1935.
-He made his debut for the Stags against Southport on 19 October 1935, and scored a hat-trick on his debut.
-In his first season with Mansfield, he scored 26 goals in 29 league games and also scored once in the FA Cup, easily topping the club's goalscoring chart.
+He made his debut for the Stags against Southport on 19 October 1935 and scored a hat-trick on his debut.
+In his first season with Mansfield, he scored 26 goals in 29 league games and scored once in the FA Cup, easily topping the club's goalscoring chart.

 The following season, he was even more prolific, scoring 55 goals in 41 league games and finished top scorer in Division Three North, also scoring three goals in two FA Cup games.
 In all, he scored three or more goals eight times during the 1936–37 season, including an astonishing seven goals in Mansfield's 8–2 win against Hartlepools United on 23 January 1937.

 In the summer of 1937, Harston moved to Liverpool for a £3,000 transfer fee.
-He scored three goals in five games for the Reds, but then suffered a broken leg which effectively ended his career.
+He scored three goals in five games for the Reds but then suffered a broken leg which effectively ended his career.

-He died in 1971, in Rochester, Kent.